mkava/PFLinnormVikings/CharacterCreation.md

 Minimum lower half on HD roll every level after.
 Example: Roll 1d6, minimum result 3.

 ## 11) Starting Gold and Equipment
 Set average for starting class.
 Example: Sorcerer gets 70gp, Cleric gets 140gp.
+This is available in the Corebook as well as on [d20pfsrd, section 8](http://www.d20pfsrd.com/basics-ability-scores/character-creation).

 ## 12) Movement, Saves, Initiative, Attack Bonuses, Other Details
 Fill in the respective statistics.

 ### Movement
-Medium characters start with 30 ft movement speed and small characters start with 20 ft movement speed.
+Medium characters usually move 30 ft while small characters move 20 ft.
+This is defined by your race (Dwarf is medium yet 20ft movement).
 Usually no climb, fly, or swim speeds.

 ### Saves
 Saves combine your natural ability (ability score modifiers) and your class's training.